Johnsonbros/Zeke/replit.md

 - TWILIO_PHONE_NUMBER - Twilio phone number (optional, for SMS)

 ## Recent Changes
+- 2025-11-29: Redesigned chat sidebar - cleaner UI with ZEKE branding, main actions (Getting To Know You, Grocery List, Memory), collapsible Chat History section, and profile at bottom
+- 2025-11-29: Added Memory page (/memory) - view all of ZEKE's memories with stats, type filters, and supersession tracking
 - 2025-11-29: Added Daily Check-In feature - ZEKE texts Nate once per day with 3 multiple choice questions to deeply understand him and his family
 - 2025-11-29: Added "Getting To Know You" feature - ZEKE proactively asks questions to learn about Nate and handles memory corrections (e.g., "My brother's name is Nick, not Kyle")
 - 2025-11-29: Memory supersession system - when correcting information, old memories are marked as superseded rather than deleted, preserving history